 The seasons have always inspired artists such as painters and composers.
-The most famous musical illustration of the seasons is undoubtedly Antonio Vivaldi’s The Four Seasons.
+The most famous musical illustration of the seasons is Antonio Vivaldi’s The Four Seasons.

-Composed around 1716-1717, this grandiose universal hymn to nature is one of the major works in the history of classical music.
+Composed around 1716-1717, this grandiose universal hymn to nature is one of the significant works in the history of classical music.
 Indeed, it has been a huge worldwide success since its first performance in London and Paris in 1728.